WICG/attribution-reporting-api/EVENT.md

 Additionally, to prevent one origin from using up the budget in the limit above, the browser can also limit the number of `destination` eTLD+1s per reporting origin.

-Strawman: 50 distinct destination sites per-{source site, reporting origin, 1 minute}
+Strawman: 50 distinct destination sites per-{source site, reporting site, 1 minute}

 ### Differential privacy